donmyname/user-service/README.md

 # Eureka Client Service

-This is a simple example of how Eureka Cient Service Registration and Discovery works, only for learning purpose
+This is a simple example of how Eureka Client Service Registration and Discovery works, only for learning purpose

 ## Usage